-At first blush, the American military intervention in Korea that started in 1950 seems like an anomaly because it involved a high stakes conflict in which the President did not obtain prior congressional authorization.243 With respect to the political insurance that congressional authorization accords, however, one could argue that President Truman acquired enough such insurance by successfully securing the approval of the UN Security Council before he started deploying troops in the region.244 But in the modern era presidents have still sought congressional authorization for the use of force even after the obtaining approval of the UN Security Council.245 In any event, however, there is less to the lack of formal congressional authorization for the Korean conflict than meets the eye.
-Although Congress never formally authorized U.S. involvement in the Korean crisis, congressional leaders from both sides of the aisle publicly endorsed President Truman's commitment of troops.246 Indeed, Truman actually sought to present
+At first blush, the American military intervention in Korea that started in 1950 seems like an anomaly because it involved a high stakes conflict in which the President did not obtain prior congressional authorization.
+With respect to the political insurance that congressional authorization accords, however, one could argue that President Truman acquired enough such insurance by successfully securing the approval of the UN Security Council before he started deploying troops in the region.
+But in the modern era presidents have still sought congressional authorization for the use of force even after the obtaining approval of the UN Security Council.
+In any event, however, there is less to the lack of formal congressional authorization for the Korean conflict than meets the eye.
+Although Congress never formally authorized U.S. involvement in the

-242Jodi Wilgoren, The 2004 Campaign: Political Memo; Kerry Blends His Attacks on Bush Record, NY TIMES, Oct.
+259Jodi Wilgoren, The 2004 Campaign: Political Memo; Kerry Blends His Attacks on Bush Record, NY TIMES, Oct.
 20, 2004, at A 20 (observing the despite setbacks in Iraq "polls show that voters still trust Mr. Bush more when it comes to fighting terrorism.")

-243 See GARY HESS, PRESIDENTIAL DECISIONS FOR WAR: KOREA, VIETNAM, AND THE PERSIAN GULF 26 (2001) (recounting Truman's decision to proceed in the Korean war without congressional authorization).
+$^{^{260}}$ See Gary Hess, Presidential Decisions for War: Korea, Vietnam, and the Persian Gulf 26 (2001) (recounting Truman's decision to proceed in the Korean war without congressional authorization).

-244 See id. at 24-27 (discussing President Truman's efforts to seek a UN Security Council Resolution on Korea).
+261 See id. at 24-27 (discussing President Truman's efforts to seek a UN Security Council Resolution on Korea).

-245 For instance, President Bush's decision to repel Iraqi forces from Kuwait in 1991 both received UN Security approval and authorization from Congress.
+262 For instance, President Bush's decision to repel Iraqi forces from Kuwait in 1991 both received UN Security approval and authorization from Congress.
 See HESS, supra note at 162-63; 189-90.